Art by Shoaib Pasha.

 n = Excess number of charge carriers (protons or electrons or whatever - it just has to be ONE of them).

-e = Elementary Charge
+e = The Elementary Charge Constant.

 # P. Rule .
 Charge is quantized, meaning that it must come in discrete quantities, integer multiples of the elementary charge.
 This is because the 'net charge' of an object is the product of having more or fewer charged particles, and thus only multiples of the elementary charge are possible (since elementary particles are indivisible).